mrmeizongo/Xpilot/README.md

 ## Stabilization system loop

-The atmega328p chip is capable of running the entire stabilization loop in 3ms.
+The atmega328p chip is capable of running the entire stabilization loop in ~3ms.
-This gives us an update frequency of ~333Hz.
-Output to the control servos are updated at 50Hz for standard servos.
+This gives us an update frequency of ~333Hz which is good enough to provide a smooth and responsive control system for slow flying RC planes such as trainers, gliders and some mild acrobatic planes.
-In the context of slow flying RC planes such as trainers, gliders and some mild acrobatic planes, an execution loop of 333Hz provides a smooth and responsive control, which is particularly beneficial for maintaining stability in changing flight conditions.
+Due to the limitations of the ATMEGA328P chip, do not expect this to outperform the capabilities of more established flight control/stabilization softwares running on more capable and faster microchips.
+Pull requests are welcome.

 ## Setup